Veil-Project/veil-project.github.io/collections/_news/2020-12-07-november-update.md

 ![](/uploads/news/2020-12-07-AsFail.png)

-Some users have experienced a critical problem with the wallet that warns 'Assertion failed!' and results in the shutting down of the wallet.
-The developers are well aware of this issue, and already have a fix committed to Master on GitHub.
-As the current live build of the wallet does not feature this fix, users seeking to solve this problem are encouraged to use the Master build from [GitHub](https://github.com/Veil-Project/veil).
+Some users have experienced a critical problem with the wallet (with an Assertion failed error message) that fails the pindexWalk->pprev assertion in GetAncestor.
+This error occurs due to a corruption of the local blockchain on-disk storage.
+The corruption isn't readily detectable while the wallet is running, and will not become apparent until the user tries to start the wallet up from their corrupted block database.

+The developers have made changes to the block write frequency to help mitigate the corruption of local blockchain data.
+This improvement is not yet available in the latest release, but has been committed to Master on GitHub.
+Users experiencing this corruption problem are encouraged to use the master build from [GitHub](https://github.com/Veil-Project/veil).

+Please also note that the pre-release master build will not correct the corruption after it has occurred, so users experiencing the corruption will have to restore from a [snapshot](https://veil.tools/snapshots/) prior to being able to run with the new executables.

 ### Infrastructure migration